Sébastien Robillard: Men's

+Robillard joined the Glenn Venance out of BC as third in 2024, where they qualified for the 2025 BC Men's Curling Championship, losing in the final to Cameron de Jong 10-8 in the final.
+At the beginning of the 2025-26 season, Robillard announced he was joining the Matthew Blandford rink.
+The team would start off strong, finishing second at the 2025 Saville Shootout, losing to Cameron de Jong in the final.

 Personal life

 Robillard attended the University of Ottawa and currently works as a regional director for RBC.
 His sister is also a world class curler Melanie Robillard who lives in Europe and was an Olympic curling athlete playing for Germany at the Vancouver Winter Olympics in 2010 and subsequently winning the Women World Curling Championships in 2010.